KusionStack/kusionstack.io/docs/user_docs/intro/kusion-intro.md

 KusionStack consists of a series of tools and products.
 Among them, Kusion turns blueprints into reality with powerful engines and orchestration capabilities, and Konfig holds app delivery models and components.
 You can choose to use one of them or use them in combination.

 + [Kusion](https://github.com/KusionStack/kusion): Operation engine, toolchains, service, IDE workspace
-+ [Konfig](https://github.com/KusionStack/konfig): Shared repository of application models and components, and CI suite for GitOps workflows (such as GitHub Actions suite)
++ [catalog](https://github.com/KusionStack/cata): Catalog of shared Kusion Models and Generators

 ## KusionStack vs. X